ekaitz-zarraga/libmatthread/README.md

-LIBMATTHREAD: C Library for Matrix, Vector, and Discrete Signal operation
+LIBMATTHREAD
 ===============================================================================

+C Library for Matrix, Vector, and Discrete Signal operation.

 The main idea is to make a C library for matrix, vector and signal operation based on multithreading.
 The aim is to learn stuff, not to make the ultimate library.